Matthew Lillard

-Matthew Lyn Lillard (born January 24, 1970) is an American actor.
-His early film work includes Chip Sutphin in Serial Mom (1994), Emmanuel "Cereal Killer" Goldstein in Hackers (1995), Stu Macher in Scream (1996), Stevo in SLC Punk!
-(1998), Brock Hudson in She's All That (1999), and Billy Brubaker in Summer Catch (2001).
-He played Shaggy Rogers in Scooby-Doo (2002) and its sequel Scooby-Doo 2: Monsters Unleashed (2004), and in animation, he has been the voice of Shaggy since Casey Kasem retired from the role in 2009.
+Matthew Lyn Lillard (born January 24, 1970) is an American actor, director, and producer.
+His early film roles include the black comedy Serial Mom (1994) and the crime thriller Hackers (1995).
+He achieved a career breakthrough for his portrayal of Stu Macher in the slasher film Scream (1996), which bolstered Lillard into the mainstream.
+Afterwards, he starred in prominent roles in SLC Punk!
+(1998), She's All That (1999), Thirteen Ghosts (2001), and Without a Paddle (2004).

-Lillard's later film roles include Jerry Conlaine in Without a Paddle (2004), Dez Howard in The Groomsmen (2006), Joey in Home Run Showdown (2012), and Jack Rusoe in Return to Nim's Island (2013).
-While much of his work is comedic in nature, Lillard has also given dramatic performances in movies such as The Descendants (2011), Trouble with the Curve (2012), Match (2014), and Twin Peaks: The Return (2017).
-He made his directorial debut with the coming-of-age drama Fat Kid Rules the World (2012).
-From 2018 to 2021, Lillard also starred as Dean Boland in the television series Good Girls.
-Additionally, Lillard cofounded the gaming accessories company "Beadle & Grimm's Pandemonium Warehouse" in 2018.
+He portrayed Norville "Shaggy" Rogers in the live-action movies Scooby-Doo (2002) and Scooby-Doo 2: Monsters Unleashed (2004), and then later voiced the character in several animated releases, serving as the voice of Shaggy since Casey Kasem retired from the role in 2009.
+Starting in the 2010s, Lillard was more frequently cast in dramatic roles, in films such as The Descendants (2011), Trouble with the Curve (2012), Match (2014), and Twin Peaks: The Return (2017).
+He also starred in the NBC series Good Girls (2018–2021).

+Lillard gained renewed recognition for playing William Afton in the horror film Five Nights at Freddy's (2023).
+The Hollywood Reporter noted his return to mainstream popular culture, and the role has cemented Lillard as a "scream king" in the genre.

 Early life

-Lillard was born in Lansing, Michigan, on January 24, 1970, the son of Paula and Jeffrey Lillard (born 1948), and grew up in Tustin, California.
+Lillard was born in Lansing, Michigan, on January 24, 1970, the son of Paula and Jeffrey Lillard (b.
+1948), and grew up in Tustin, California.
 He has a younger sister, Amy, and attended Foothill High School in North Tustin, California.
 He later attended Fullerton College and then went to the American Academy of Dramatic Arts in Pasadena, California, with fellow actor Paul Rudd.
 He also attended Circle in the Square Theatre School in New York City.